Tail-behavior roadmap for sharp restart: Implications

 \subsection{The hazard limit}

 Evidently, the hazard-function's limit $H\left( \infty \right)$ plays a key role in the asymptotic results of section \ref{6}.
-There are three possible scenarios for this limit: zero, positive, and infinite.
-The `boundary scenarios' straightforwardly yield the following pair of `boundary corollaries'.
+There are three possible values for this hazard limit: zero, positive, and infinite.
+The `boundary values' straightforwardly yield the following pair of `boundary corollaries'.

 \begin{enumerate} \item[$\bullet $] If $H\left( \infty \right) =\infty $ then the asymptotic result of Eq. (\ref{61}) holds for all timers $\tau $ simultaneously.